 - Loss of focus and the ability to concentrate

 - Mood swings (including often feeling irritable or agitated with those around you)

 - Loss of interest in hobbies and activities that were once fun and joyful

 - Thoughts of suicide or idealizing death frequently

-- Sleeping too much or suffering from insomnia regularly
+- Sleeping too much or suffering

 - Feeling “self-hate”, guilt, or shame consistently